 How to Connect Visio while Dropping Node in Existing Blazor Diagram?

-The connectors in Blazor Diagram are used to create a link between two points, ports, or nodes to represent the relationship between them.
-To connect the connector between two nodes, the connector must have a sourceID and targetID.
+Connectors in Blazor Diagram are used to create links between two points, ports, or nodes to represent relationships.
+To connect a connector between two nodes, it must have a sourceID and targetID.

-We can be able to split the connector between two nodes when dropping a new node onto the existing connector and create the connection between the new node and existing nodes by using the `SelectionChange` and `onDrop` events.
-To perform the drag and drop of nodes in the diagram, enable the `AllowDrop` constraints for the nodes.
+You can split a connector between two nodes by dropping a new node onto the existing connector and create connections between the new node and existing nodes using the `SelectionChange` and `onDrop` events.
+To enable drag and drop functionality for nodes in the diagram, set the `AllowDrop` constraints for the nodes.

-When we drag the node and drop it, the `onDrop` event gets triggered, and the node `SelectionChange` event gets triggered for state.
-In that state, store the target ID, set the old source ID, and the dropped node ID is set for the connector target ID.
-The source ID, target ID, and allow drop constraint are assigned if any node is dragged and dropped.
-Please refer to the code example below for how to perform the above action.
+When you drag and drop a node, the `onDrop` event is triggered, followed by the `SelectionChange` event which handles the state changes.
+During this process, the target ID is stored, the old source ID is preserved, and the dropped node ID is assigned as the connector's target ID.
+When a node is dragged and dropped, the source ID, target ID, and AllowDrop constraint are appropriately assigned.
+Please refer to the code example below to understand how to implement this functionality.

 public void SelectionChange(IBlazorSelectionChangeEventArgs args) { if (args.State == EventState.Changed && !string.IsNullOrEmpty(targetConnectorId) && !string.IsNullOrEmpty(droppedNodeId)) { DiagramConnector conn = diagram.GetConnector(targetConnectorId); DiagramNode node = diagram.GetNode(droppedNodeId); string oldsourceId = conn.TargetID; conn.TargetID = droppedNodeId; DiagramConnector connector = new DiagramConnector() { Id = "connector" + diagram.Connectors.Count.ToString(), SourceID = droppedNodeId, Constraints = ConnectorConstraints.Default | ConnectorConstraints.AllowDrop, TargetID = oldsourceId, }; diagram.Connectors.Add(connector); DiagramNodeAnnotation annotation = new DiagramNodeAnnotation() { Content = "Node" + diagram.Nodes.Count.ToString(), }; node.Annotations.Add(annotation); targetConnectorId = ""; droppedNodeId = ""; }

-By using onDrop when we drag the node and mouse hover on another node highlighter shows.
-After the node gets dropped ondrop event gets trigger.
-In that event get the dropped node from element arguments and reset the values and target connector id node id has been assigned for dropped node.
-Please refer to the code example and sample below
+When using the `onDrop` event, a highlighter appears when you drag a node and hover over another node.
+After the node is dropped, `onDrop` event is triggered.
+In this event handler, the dropped node is retrieved from the element arguments, values are reset, and the target connector ID is assigned to the dropped node.
+Please refer to the code example and sample below:

 public void OnDrop(IBlazorDropEventArgs args) { if(args.Target.Connector != null) { targetConnectorId = args.Target.Connector.Id; droppedNodeId = args.Element.Node.Id; } }